East Spencer, North Carolina: Geography

 According to the United States Census Bureau, the town has a total area of 1.6 sqmi, all land.

 Government

 The town of East Spencer is governed by a mayor and six board of alderman members.
 The mayor serves a two-year term and the board members serve staggered four-year terms.
-The board of alderman selects a town administrator, who conducts the business of the Town, supervise staff, manages finances, prepares meetings and assists the town as needed.
+The board of alderman selects a town manager, who conducts the business of the Town, supervise staff, manages finances, prepares meetings and assists the town as needed.

-A post office was first established in East Spencer on February 12, 1919 with William J. Hatley as postmaster.
+A post office was first established in East Spencer on February 12, 1919, with William J. Hatley as postmaster.

 Demographics

 2020 census

 As of the 2020 United States census, there were 1,567 people, 527 households, and 287 families residing in the town.